 As a general rule, the landlord will request the tenant to pay a two-month rental deposit and demand a contract that will last for a year or more.
 Places advertised in the newspapers are generally arranged by real estate agencies and they will levy a commission fee.

 CEDARS introduces “Bursary Scheme for Outside Accommodation” to non-local undergraduate students to enrich their residential experience at HKU.
 Students can understand more about and be better integrated into the local community.
 If a few students come together to rent an apartment, they can also learn to take care of and collaborate with one another.
 For details, please contact the CEDARS-Campus Life Section (email@example.com).

 If you are interested in renting a flat near the University or finding a classmate to share a flat with you, visit and meet CEDARS staff at the enquiry sessions.
 The sessions aim to provide you with private accommodation information, gather students who want to find housemates to rent a flat together and provide information of property agencies near HKU if needed.
 For enquiry, please contact the CEDARS-Campus Life Section (firstname.lastname@example.org).

 Careers and Placement

 CEDARS-Careers and Placement Section is committed to nurturing students to become global talent possessing professional competencies and entrepreneurial mindset.
-It serves as a platform with all-round co-curricular programmes and career preparation resources which effectively support and empower you to explore and select suitable career options, acquire essential skills for workplace success, pursue a personally rewarding career and make positive impact on society.
-CEDARS also collaborates closely with employers and community partners and facilitate them to identify and recruit quality students and graduates to create values for their organisations and the community.
+It also collaborates closely with employers and community partners to identify and recruit high calibre graduates to create values for their organisations and the community.

 Learn more: cedars.hku.hk/cp